I created this virtual autobiography as a way to stand out and express myself.

 The first year was tough.
 COVID was still affecting the world, and I struggled to adapt to this new style of learning.

 Fortunately, by the end of that year, COVID had mostly subsided.
-Although the damage had already been done, a new opportunity emerged.
+And although the damage had already been done, a new opportunity emerged.

-Our school embraces innovation, and they used this moment to revamp the entire curriculum.
+Our school embraces innovation, and so they revamped the entire curriculum.

 They changed the courses, the timetables, and even the name of the degree.